|

 32. The rest of the afternoon was spent in an area just South of Sooley's cabin where we got some great pics and video of a dandy little kicker jump.

-31. Unlike many jumps in this area, we didn't have to jump the bank at the waters edge so we could hit the actual kicker with a little more speed.
-There were a lot of trees blocking the landing area, so we couldn't overdue it on flight time.
+31. Unlike many jumps in this area, we didn't have to hop the bank at the waters edge, we could hit the kicker with a little more speed.
+There were a lot of trees blocking the landing area so we couldn't overdue it on flight time.

 30.